solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 ## Healing the Gaps, and Future Plans

 In these first months of the gnarly problem, I attempt to *find gaps* where my specialty can shine, and I light the candle.
 My goal is to create a space to solve this problem.
-I see myself as a value add - actions like making a decision, finding others to help, applying a technical skillset, or creating the space for my team to work.
+I see myself as a value add - actions like making a decision, finding others to help, applying a technical skill set, or creating the space for my team to work.
 I build *buffers* to solve the problem.

-As the mission is clarified, one of the more challenging problems I'll solve is to remove work *burdens* and *liabilities*.
+As the mission is clarified, one of the challenging problems I'll solve is to remove work *burdens* and *liabilities*.
 The team will have work in their queue that doesn't align with the mission.
 It is on me to work with [product](https://medium.com/hackernoon/the-decision-hypothesis-aa512e0113) and [project management](https://dev.to/solidi/what-is-a-project-manager-anyway-fbb) to refactor away.
 Creative thinking, rerouting, and renegotiating are the methods.
 It is always easier to add work than to remove work.
 To unburden the workstream, to cover, is a skill set I continue to hone for my teams.

 While the team is steering to delivery, I will also get involved in [OKR development](https://dev.to/solidi/what-is-a-project-manager-anyway-fbb), [KPI clarity](https://www.amazon.com/High-Output-Management-Andrew-Grove/dp/0679762884), and road mapping.
 These strategic exercises will become familiar, where my inputs will set the stage past the first win.
 Bringing in the team for estimation exercises is vital during future planning, even wild guesses.
 I incorporate estimation with letting the people on the team craft the plan, and in doing so, own the plan we come up with.
 This practice uncovers the *subsequent* gnarly problems.

 ## In The Gnarly Problem, Hire and Find The Next Leaders

-When work happens, I will see behaviors and patterns of potential leaders in the team.
-I keep an eye on those excelling at collaboration, skillset, unblocking others, and similar behaviors *I would like to see more of*.
+When work happens, I will see patterns of potential leaders in the team.
+I keep an eye on those excelling at collaboration, skill set, unblocking others, and similar behaviors *I would like to see more of*.
 For what I can or hear directly, I set time to recognize their efforts and attributes.

 There will be times of stress in execution.
 With this narrowing, [the natural leaders](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p) within the team rise.
 At the same time, I observe people doing the *glue work*, and the collaboration efforts are not visible to those who churn out the delivery.
 I consider glue work as daily mentorship, unblocking others, and filling gaps that aren't obvious.
 I call upon them and make them known to upper management.